K-Scorpio/scorpiosec/content/en/posts/HTB-SolarLab.md

 ![SolarLab directory bruteforcing](/images/HTB-SolarLab/gobuster.png)

-Let's check the second subdomain.
+Let's check the subdomain.
 When we go to `http://report.solarlab.htb:6791/` we find a login form for ReportHub.

 ![SolarLab report subdomain](/images/HTB-SolarLab/reporthub_solarlab.png)